• Skip to primary navigation

 /

-Procedure: These are names PLSQL block that can accept parameter and process some information and may or may return values.
-It can be stored in Oracle server or application
+Procedure: These are named PLSQL blocks that can accept parameters and process some information and may or may return values.
+It can be stored in an Oracle server or application

 Syntax